kyletolle/colorado_voter_information_processor/README.md

   have already been extracted.
 - `-e`, `--skip-zip-deletes`: Skip deleting the zip files, because you want to keep them saved locally.
 Useful with the `-d` option.
+- `-c`, `--skip-combining-files`: Skip combining the individual txt files into a single csv file.